Rob12312368/IoTProject/README.md

 # IoTSecurity
 This is the project I am currently working on (2023).
 It is about building an indoor security system using ESP32 and a few programming languages.
+It was hosted on the server of my university and had a public IP, but the IP has been given back now.

 # Goals
 This system aims to identify intruders within restricted hours and take picutres automatically.
 I use infrared sensor to see if anyone enters the restriced area, and use suzuki contour algorithm to see if there is any moving object.